jawrainey/dotfiles/README.md

 ## Specify the `$PATH`

 If `~/.path` exists, it will be sourced along with the other files.
-Your personal bash configuration belong here, for example:
+Personal zsh configuration belong here, for example:

 ``` bash
 export PATH="/usr/local/heroku/bin:$PATH"